 1) At a specified and well-publicized time during New Student Orientation each fall.

 2) Check the MPE schedule on our Web page or at Department of Mathematics office during the regular school year.
-Upon request and readiness, you may take the MPE during the summer; just call the Math Office at 269-471-3423 or e-mail firstname.lastname@example.org to set up a time that is mutually acceptable.
+Upon request and readiness, you may take the MPE during the summer; just call the Math Office at 269-471-3423 or e-mail firstname.lastname@example.org to set up a time that is mutually acceptable if one of the scheduled dates does not work for you.
 You will know your score immediately after completing the proctored PPL exam, and those scores will be uploaded to Banner within a few hours.

 You can study on your own, using a textbook, ALEKS, or a course at Andrews or another college.
 Working through the problems in the ALEKS PPL system will be of great help to students needing a refresher or initial exposure to the material.

 Yes, but you will need to spend some time working though the material on the PPL system so that you can be thoroughly prepared for a retake.
 Since the PPL system reserves only two tests for proctoring, you need to use those wisely; if you use those up, you will have to buy another subscription to the system.

 Yes, and you will also need to obtain permission from the dean's office before taking the class to see that it will transfer.